Concrete has a major carbon problem. Here’s Neocrete’s solution

 As the world increasingly focuses on cutting carbon footprints, various green solutions have popped up to reduce emissions from cement production.
 There’s technology that captures the carbon dioxide produced during the process and stores it underground, or uses it elsewhere.
 But there’s a hitch: it can be challenging to scale and too costly.
 To bring about noticeable change, this carbon capture infrastructure needs to be installed at cement plants all around, which will take a lot of capital and time to pull off.

 Meantime, some companies are innovating with low-carbon cement alternatives, claiming to produce cement that’s structurally identical to regular cement but carbon-neutral.
 These companies replace a key ingredient in standard cement so that, instead of emitting carbon dioxide as a by-product during heating, it produces a by-product that absorbs carbon from the atmosphere.
 This also cancels out the carbon produced from using fossil fuels for heating.
-Even if these technologies overcome significant scientific challenges, the downside is they still require capital-intensive plant infrastructure similar to traditional cement plants, making them expensive to scale, operate, and maintain.
+Even if these technologies overcome significant scientific challenges, the downside is they still require capital-intensive plant infrastructure similar to traditional cement, making them expensive to scale, operate, and maintain.
 To compete on price with regular cement, these businesses will need to raise massive amounts of capital to scale up.

 Then there are other technologies that offer low-carbon cement replacements at a good cost similar to Neocrete.
 However, they often don’t create early concrete strength comparable to conventional cement, hindering their widespread adoption by the construction industry.